Matthew Hoppe

-Matthew Timothy Hoppe (born March 13, 2001) is an American professional soccer player who plays as a forward for Scottish Premiership club Hibernian, on loan from Middlesbrough, and the United States national team.
+Matthew Timothy Hoppe (born March 13, 2001) is an American professional soccer player who plays as a forward for Danish Superliga club Sønderjyske.

 Club career

 Youth career and Schalke 04

 Hoppe played a single season with the LA Galaxy academy, before being released by the team.
 After playing for the Barça Residency Academy in Arizona, Hoppe signed with Schalke 04 in June 2019.

 On November 28, 2020, he made his professional debut for Schalke against Borussia Mönchengladbach in the Bundesliga.
 On January 9, 2021, he scored a hat-trick, and his first senior goals for Schalke, in a league match against Hoffenheim.
-Hoppe became the first American to score a hat-trick in the Bundesliga and the 4–0 result also meant that the club ended their 30 game winless streak in the league.
+Hoppe became the first American to score a hat-trick in the Bundesliga and the 4–0 result also meant that the club ended their 30-game winless streak in the league.

 Hoppe signed his first professional deal at Schalke on February 1, 2021, keeping him at the club until 2023.